raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 var orderTotals = _.pluck(orders, 'total');
 {% endhighlight %}

 [^pluck]: So why not use `_.pluck`?
 It's even simpler!
-I often do use pluck`, of course.
-The benefit of `mapWith` and `attrWith` when used consistently in a codebase is that they *compose* very nicely because they're written to take a single value as an argument and return a function.
-For example, the `allong.es` library does include its own version of `pluck`, and the definition is a one-liner `var pluck = compose(mapWith, attrWith)`.
-The `allong.es` library is written with this philosophy in mind, but `mapWith` and `attrWith` are shown here to illustrate the opacity of jargon to those who are not immersed in its culture.
+The benefit of `mapWith` and `attrWith` when used consistently in a codebase is that they *compose* very nicely because they're written to take a single value as an argument and return a function. `mapWith` and `attrWith` are shown here to illustrate the opacity of jargon to those who are not immersed in its culture.
+In actual fact, the `allong.es` library does include its own version of pluck, and the definition is a one-liner: `var pluck = compose(mapWith, attrWith)`.

 ### jargon